thomas-b-jackson/sdge-it-responder/documents/design/data-models/user-registration.md

 # Overview

-Objects used in responder user registration processes.
+An entity-relationship-diagram (ERD) representing the business objects used in responder user registration processes.

 # ERD